luksamuk/wasm-demo-rs/README.md

 This demo uses the nightly toolchain, the `cargo web` command, and the `stdweb` crate.
 While this is a new feature, there is some setup that you will need in order to build and run this.
 I recommend doing in on Linux, since we'll be using a single Makefile I wrote to make your life easier, but you could also replicate its commands manually on your favorite OS, assuming it runs Rust, `cargo web` and `stdweb` fine.

-I felt the need to create this repository for future reference, so it is only a simple demo with small considerations so you can take
+I felt the need to create this repository for future reference, so it is only a simple demo with small considerations.
+I might add or remove things, if necessary.

 ## Dependencies
 As stated above, this demo depends on the nightly toolchain (for now), and the cargo-web tool.